10 Top Books to Become a Video Game Developer in 2024

 This book captures the process and creates a valuable resource for aspiring developers and creators alike.
 It is for beginners and assumes no knowledge of game development on the reader's part.
 I absolutely recommend it!

-5. Best Book for Hands-On Learning: Hands-On Unity 2020 Game Development
+5. Best Book for Hands-On Learning: Hands-On Unity Game Development, 4th Edition

 The book includes hands-on tutorials and Unity projects discussed in a step-by-step manner.
 This easy-to-follow guide will show you how to develop your first complete game using a variety of Unity tools.